-Figure 2: Mean GIR profile for 0.4 U/kg dose of TRESIBA® (steady state) in patients with Type 1 diabetes mellitus
+Figure 2: Mean GIR Profile for 0.4 units/kg Dose of TRESIBA® (Steady State) in Patients with Type 1 Diabetes Mellitus

-The mean maximum glucose lowering offect (GIRmax) of a 0.4 U/kg dose of TRESIBA® was 2.0 mg/ kg/min, which was observed at a median of 12 hours post-dose.
+The mean maximum glucose lowering effect (GIRmax) of a 0.4 units/kg dose of TRESIBA® was 2.0 mg/kg/min, which was observed at a median of 12 hours post-dose.
 The glucose lowering effect of TRESIBA® lasted at least 42 hours after the last of 8 once-daily injections.

-In patients with type 1 diabetes mailifus, the steady-state, within subjects, day-to-day variability in total glucose lowering effect was 20% with TRESIBA® (within-subject coefficient of variation for AUCGIR, t.s.s).
+In patients with type 1 diabetes mellitus, the steady-state, within subjects, day-to-day variability in total glucose lowering effect was 20% with TRESIBA® (within-subject coefficient of variation for AUCGIR,T,SS).

-The total glucose-lowening effect of TRESIEA[®] over 24 hours measured in a suglycernic clamp study after 8 days of once-daily administration in patients with type 1 diabetes increases approximately in proportion to the dose for doses between 0.4 U/kg to 0.8 U/kg.
+The total glucose-lowering effect of TRESIBA® over 24 hours measured in a euglycemic clamp study after 8 days of once-daily administration in patients with type 1 diabetes increases approximately in proportion to the dose for doses between 0.4 units/kg to 0.8 units/kg.

-The total glucose-lowering effect of 0.4 U/kg of TRESIBA® U-100 and 0.4 U/kg of TRESIBA® U-200, administered at the same dose, and assessed over 24 hours in a euglycemic clamp study after 8 days of once-daily injection was comparable.
+The total glucose-lowering effect of 0.4 units/kg of TRESIBA® U-100 and 0.4 units/kg of TRESIBA® U-200, administered at the same dose, and assessed over 24 hours in a euglycemic clamp study after 8 days of once-daily injection was comparable.